surfdog/static-blog/content/blog/absolute-truths-unlearned-as-junior-developer.md

 Imagine 50+ comments on your PR with all the semicolons you missed!

-Because I had eyes like an eagle and this eagle wants those high-quality semicolons :eagle:
+Because I had eyes like an eagle and this eagle wants those high-quality semicolons <span aria="hidden">:eagle:</span>

 (Luckily I no longer have eagle eyes after staring at the computer for many years, so you're all spared -- #kiddingnotkidding)